-The primary purpose of the ATJ Grants Program is to fund civil legal services to District residents who are low income and/or live in underserved areas.
+The primary purpose of the ATJ Grants Program is to fund civil legal services to District residents with low income and/or who live in underserved areas.
 Thus, funding will be provided:

 - 1. ONLY for free civil legal services; - 2.
-ONLY for services to District residents who are low income; and - 3.
+ONLY for services to District residents with low income; and - 3.
 ONLY for projects that address underserved areas, housing, or support a shared legal services interpreter bank in the District.